digicademy-chf/chf_container/Documentation/InstallAndConfig/Index.rst

         git clone https://github.com/digicademy-chf/chf_container.git --branch v1.0.0 && \
         cd chf_container

-2. Prepare custom content or a fresh install
+2. Prepare custom content or fresh install

     If you have custom, projects-specific files, copy them into this folder.
     See :ref:`custom file overview <custom-file-overview>` for further details.